coxley/blog/content/post/summaries.md

 benchmarks and data for your arguments.
 This can save several round trips.

 Everything is a trade-off, and talking about them will make your software better.
-Cases can be made for each of these depending on the problem at hand.
+Cases are made for each of these depending on the problem at hand.

 * Readability vs. Performance
 * Familiarity vs. Perfect Language